Malaysia Melds Three Cultures

 * The food has a medley of flavors from chicken satay to Chinese breakfast noodles, and cheap!

 * There are striking mosques with vivid colors, matched by the colors of the head-to-toe clad women in the streets.

 * You see rolling hills of palm trees contrasted with light blue and white colors of the shoreline.

-Malaysia is a place where the people, the temperature and the mood are all mellow.
+Malaysia is a place where the people, the temperature, and the mood are all mellow.
 The tourism board is kicking off an initiative to make 2007 the year to travel to the country.
-Malaysia’s melange of three fascinating cultures deserve a look and are worth the long journey.
+Malaysia’s melange of three fascinating cultures deserves a look and is worth the long journey.